 - Duplex ultrasound.
-Duplex ultrasound is the most effective and common way to check for an arteriovenous fistula in your legs or arms.
+Duplex ultrasound is the most effective and common way to check for an arteriovenous fistula in the legs or arms.
 In duplex ultrasound, sound waves are used to evaluate the speed of blood flow.

 - Magnetic resonance angiography (MRA).
-Your doctor may use this test if he or she thinks you have an arteriovenous fistula deep under your skin.
+This test may be done if you have signs of an arteriovenous fistula deep under the skin.
 Like an MRI, an MRA uses a magnetic field and radio waves to create pictures of the body's soft tissues.
-However, you're also given a special dye that helps create images of your blood vessels.
+Dye (contrast) is given by IV to help blood vessels show up better on the images.

 If an arteriovenous fistula requires treatment, your provider may recommend:

 - Ultrasound-guided compression.
-This may be an option for you if you have an arteriovenous fistula in your legs that's easily seen on ultrasound.
-In this treatment, an ultrasound probe is used to compress the fistula and block blood flow to the damaged blood vessels.
-This procedure takes about 10 minutes.
-But it only works for about 1 in 3 people.
+This may be an option for an arteriovenous fistula in the legs that's easily seen on ultrasound.
+In this treatment, an ultrasound probe is push down on the fistula for about 10 minutes.
+The compression destroys blood flow to the damaged blood vessels.

 - Catheter embolization.
-In this procedure, a catheter is inserted in an artery near the arteriovenous fistula.
-Doctors use X-rays and other images to guide the catheter to your fistula.
-Then, a small coil or stent is placed at the site of your fistula to reroute your blood flow.
+In this procedure, a thin, flexible tube (catheter) is inserted in an artery near the arteriovenous fistula.
+Then, a small coil or stent is placed at the site of the fistula to reroute blood flow.
 Many people who have catheter embolization stay in the hospital for less than a day and can resume daily activities within a week.

 - Surgery.
 Large arteriovenous fistulas that can't be treated with catheter embolization may require surgery.
-The type of surgery you'll need depends on the size and location of your arteriovenous fistula.
+The type of surgery needed depends on the size and location of the arteriovenous fistula.

 Preparing for your appointment